About DirectMed DPC

-Neer, besides being Dr. Ikbal’s husband, is responsible for the business side of things.
+Neer, besides being Dr. Ikbal’s husband, helps advise on the business side of things.
 He’s an engineer by trade, but an entrepreneur at heart.
 He also comes from a long line of physicians, so he understands Dr. Ikbal’s desire to get family medicine back to what it used to be—real patient-doctor relationships.
-Neer works hard to integrate technology into the practice that will make those relationships stronger and more convenient for DirectMed DPC’s patients.
-In 2020, Neer also founded Virtuous Benefits which is a boutique health insurance agency that helps teach employers a powerful, long-term strategy of how to break free from the broken health insurance system.
+In 2020, Neer also invested in Virtuous Benefits which is a boutique health insurance agency that helps teach employers a powerful, long-term strategy of how to break free from the broken health insurance system.

 Raiza has had a knack for innovation and initiative her whole life.
 Inspired by her desire to help out others, she ventured to telemedicine and decided that it is time to level up.
 From being a clinical nurse, she became a clinical care support staff and assisted visiting doctors in the care of patients.

 Being a clinical care support staff to these doctors in this kind of setup made her exceptional in the following aspects multitasking, communication, flexibility, and new learnings.
 Her keen attention to detail is also outstanding.
 Receiving verbal orders and relaying them to parties concerned is one of her best tools along with supervising a small group of clinical care support staff who have that same responsibility as hers for other providers.